ga-wdi-boston/wdi_11_rails_demo_sendgrid_email/README.md

 Together, the two of these are awesome, but require some configuration to get running on Heroku.

 We've added the Pony and SendGrid gems.
+Run `bundle install`

 Add the following to your `config/application.rb`